 I'm excited to write fiction (eventually), but for now you can also explore the Misc. section for some of my assorted projects or just get to know me better.
 As you poke around, keep in mind that I had to code this entire website myself, learning HTML in the process.
 I'm no expert, so if you find anything weird or wrong, or if you have any feedback on the site itself, feel free to contact me.
 First on the agenda for further coding is some kind of "Light Mode" in case the dark background is hard on anyone's eyes.

 I'll update this site whenever I have more writing to add to it, so if you want to just get an unfiltered and ceaseless look into my daily stream of consciousness, follow me on Twitter.
-Oh, and if you like what you see, you can spare me a dollar or two and be the first name etched into this website's forthcoming Wall of Gratitude.
+Oh, and if you like what you see, you can spare me a dollar or two with a tip on Ko-Fi.

 If you've come across this site in its current state, pardon the dust.
 It's still under construction, as it has been for ages now, but generally I find the time to chip away a little more at it at least once per week.
 It's in the final phases now: not a lot of content left to write, just a lot to organize and facilitate.
 But soon, very soon, it'll be "live."